jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 ---
 title: DRAFT – Working Effectively with Legacy Code
-description: … with all due respect to Michael Feathers in my stealing his book title and a lot of his ideas for this blog
+description: … with all due respect to Michael Feathers in stealing his book title and a lot of his ideas for this blog
 unlisted: true
 ---